WingLim/hugo-tania/README.md

 Use Hugo Extended version (recommended) if you want to:

-- Use the latest feature/fix from master branch
+- Use the latest feature/fix from main branch
 - Edit SCSS files

-**Compiled CSS are updated once per release.**

 ## Features